 - Web Service Hub

 Q46.
-What does PowerCenter Client application comprise of?
+What does the PowerCenter Client application consist of?

 Ans.
 PowerCenter Client application is comprised of the following tools: